dfinity/papi/README.md

 | ICP Cycles | XDR    | The native utility token of the Internet Computer, tied in price to the IMF XDR basket of currencies. |
 | ICP        | ICP    | The governance token of the Internet Computer.                                                        |

 And many more.
 All tokens that support the ICRC-2 standard can be used.
+We are considering how best to add other currencies such as native Eth; ck* tokens provide fast and inexpensive settlement but there will be use cases where native tokens may be wanted.

 ### Chain keys: ckBTC, ckETH, ckUSDC, ...